Posted on June 5, 2017 in Uncategorized

 The creation of concentrated THC is dangerous as well.
 Just like someone with a meth lab, someone with a “butane hash oil lab” is at risk of basically blowing themselves up.
 To extract the hash oil from marijuana leaves, the leaves are packed tightly into a pipe, and butane gas is forced through the pipe.
 At best, the hash oil is successfully extracted and it contains a high concentration of THC, perfect for selling to daily users who need more powerful hits.
 At worst, the maker could die from serious burn injuries.

 So despite marijuana’s seemingly harmless image, it’s still something you do not want your child to become tangled up in.
+If you suspect your teen may be using dabs, consider talking to him or her about it as well as treatment options for marijuana abuse.

 Struggling with drug or alcohol addiction?